 The entrance to the sanctuary is at the southeast corner of the church.

-There are many ares of the siding that need to replaced before a paint job can be done.
+There are many areas of the siding that need to replaced before a painting can be done.

 The main doorway needs to either be replaced or receive a severe restoration.